hsarfraz/CSE-41287-linear-algebra-for-machine-learning/week 6/notes.md

 * orthogonal matrices **rotate** the matrix
 * diagonal matices **stretch** the matrix

+---

+Here are some notes which expand on the Matrix A, the left and right singular matrices and their vectors, and the singular values.

+* The matrix A has dimensions of $A_m*n$

 # Singular Value Decomposition (SVD) [link to video](https://www.youtube.com/watch?v=gXbThCXjZFM)